lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Check: **'Best Way To Treat Termites - White Ants - Gold Coast'**
+  - text: >-
+      ### Got Termites?
+Here’s How to Tell

+      Wondering if those soft spots in your wood are from termites?
+These critters are sneaky, often doing their damage out of sight.
+But here's a quick hit-list to spot them:

+      **1. Mud Tubes:** Spot any weird mud lines on walls or the foundation?
+Yep, that's a termite sign.

+      **2. Hollow Wood:** Knock on wood and it sounds empty?
+Termites might be having a feast inside.

+      **3. Paint Problems:** Paint cracking or looking weirdly bumpy?
+Termites could be messing with the moisture in there.

+      **4. Nighttime Noises:** Hear soft tapping or munching sounds when everything else is quiet?
+Termites could be the noisy guests.

+      **5. Termite Swarms:** Seeing flying termites or their lost wings around lights?
+They might be setting up shop.

+      For more information, read:
+    imageUrl: img/signs-of-termites-2.jpg
+    heading: What are the Signs of Termites - Gold Coast
   - heading: Gold Coast Termite & Pest Inspection Experts
     text: >-
       ### Gold Coast Termite & Pest Inspection Experts